canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 installations of Ubuntu 20.04 LTS (with ``apt`` 2.0.10) and Ubuntu 22.04 LTS(with ``apt`` 2.4.11).

-Enable the snapshot Service
+Enable the snapshot service
 ```````````````````````````

 For Ubuntu 24.04
 ''''''''''''''''

-The apt included in Ubuntu 24.04 and later automatically detects when snapshots
+The ``apt`` included in Ubuntu 24.04 and later automatically detects when snapshots
 are supported for a repository and are enabled by default.

 Nevertheless, for PPAs in Launchpad it is sometimes necessary to modify the URI
 field to match the URL of the snapshot.
-In the case of checkbox, you have to
+In the case of Checkbox, you have to
 edit
 ``/etc/apt/sources.list.d/checkbox-dev-ubuntu-{ppa-name}-{ubuntu-version}.list``
 and add a tilde before checkbox-dev.